 "He executes justice for the fatherless and the widow, and loves the stranger, giving him food and clothing.
 Therefore love the stranger, for you were strangers in the land of Egypt." — Deuteronomy 10:18-19

-This memo creates fatherless children and widowed spouses — not through death, but through bureaucracy.
-The 104,000 children who will age out of status are the modern equivalent of the orphan at the gate.
-The Church has always known what to do about orphans at the gate.
-The question is whether we will do it.
+This memo manufactures fatherless children and grass-widowed spouses — not through death, but through a filing change.
+The 104,000 children who will age out of status are the orphan at the gate, in our own generation.
+The Church has known for two thousand years what to do about the orphan at the gate.
+The only question is whether we will do it now.

 "God established the family unit.
 This is a cruel, anti-family policy change that will force apart husbands from wives and children from their parents."